-Caldwell College is rooted in the Catholic Dominican traditions and committed to promoting the Gospel message of truth.
-The Dominican Sisters of Caldwell, New Jersey founded Caldwell College in 1939.
+Caldwell University is rooted in the Catholic Dominican traditions and committed to promoting the Gospel message of truth.
+The Dominican Sisters of Caldwell, New Jersey founded Caldwell University as Caldwell College in 1939.
 Also known as the Order of Preachers, the Dominican Order was founded by St. Dominic de Guzman in the 13th century in France.

 Daily Mass is held Monday through Friday at noon in the Sisters of St. Dominic Motherhouse Chapel.

 Sunday evening mass begins at 8:30 p.m. in the Mother Joseph Residence Hall Chapel and is followed by a social.